nuntius-rex/RxSavingsSol-Challenge-API/README.md

 node index_MySQL_version.js
 ```

-It should then be viewable at http://localhost:3001.
+It should then be viewable at http://localhost:3001 (ON A DIFFERENT PORT SHOULD YOU WISH TO COMPARE OUTPUT).

 Sample Test: http://localhost:3001/?lat=38.887844&lng=-94.851011